Your cybersecurity fortress is a mirage, and the worst part? The threat is already within your walls.

 Zero trust security is a cybersecurity approach based on “never trust, always verify.”
 It assumes that both internal and external networks could be compromised.
 The framework segments access and continuously monitors user behavior in real-time.
 Zero trust ensures that only authenticated and authorized users can access critical resources.
 It enforces identity verification with MFA, device checks, and least privilege access.

-Modern IT environments have become more complex.
+Modern IT environments are increasingly complex.
 With cloud infrastructure, mobile devices, and remote work, zero trust is vital.
-It tackles security challenges by reducing advanced threats and protecting sensitive data.
+It tackles security challenges by reducing advanced threats, protecting sensitive data, and ensuring security outside the network perimeter, covering every user, device, and access point.

 Zero trust security vs traditional perimeter security models: Key differences